BluNite/bluHibiscus_quizApp/README.md

 WHEN I answer a question
 THEN another question is shown
 When I choose the wrong answer
-THEN time is taken subtracted from timer/clock
-WHEN questions answered is complete or timer is 0
-THEN the game is over
+THEN time is taken and subtracted from the timer/clock WHEN questions answered is complete or the timer is 0 THEN the game is over
 WHEN the game is over
 THEN I can save my player name and my score